 > sudo vim /etc/default/jenkins

-With this configuration I got a build machine to keep tracking my changes to the code.
+With this configuration, I got a build machine to keep track of my changes to the code.
 Jenkins is not very fast but it's usable.

 Some figures of the machine resources with jenkins running follows: